top of page

 The Microbial Organic Acids Test (MOAT) is ideal for follow-up to the OAT and is often recommended by practitioners looking for a specific abnormality, to monitor certain microbial imbalances, or to assess treatment efficacy.

 Urine: 10 mL of first morning urine before food or drink is suggested.
-Patient should avoid apples, grapes (including raisins), pears, cranberries and their juices 48 hours prior to specimen collection.
+Client should avoid apples, grapes (including raisins), pears, cranberries and their juices 48 hours prior to specimen collection.
 Avoid arabinogalactan, echinacea, reishi mushrooms, and ribose supplements for 48 hours before collection.